-- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operations and other facilities, roads, or related infrastructure for or on behalf of the System, including individual campuses of the System.
-The System anticipates using bond proceeds to finance construction costs at UH related to the Moody Towers Dining Hall, various science buildings, a classroom/business building, Stadium Parking Garage 1, and facilities at the UH Energy Research Park and at UHV related to Jaguar Residence Hall.
-This bond issue is a qualified Build America Bond (BAB) as defined within Sections 54AA and 6431 of the Internal Revenue Code of 1986, as amended. - Issued 04-15-2010. - \$79,975,000; all bonds authorized have been issued (\$74,686,469 University of Houston and \$5,288,531 University of Houston Victoria). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
+- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operations and other facilities, roads, or related infrastructure for or on behalf of the System, including individual campuses of the System. - In addition to the defeasement of the commercial paper note above, the proceeds were used to finance costs related to the construction of a classroom/business building and the Health and Biomedical Sciences building (UH), the renovation of certain facilities at the UH Energy Research Park (UH) and construction costs related to Jaguar Residence Hall (UHV)., - This bond issue is a qualified Build America Bond (BAB) as defined within Sections 54AA and 6431 of the Internal Revenue Code of 1986, as amended. - Issued 04-15-2010. - \$79,975,000; all bonds authorized have been issued (\$74,686,469 University of Houston and \$5,288,531 University of Houston Victoria). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
 The System will receive interest subsidy payments from the U.S. Treasury equal to 35 percent of the interest payable on related qualified Build America Bonds contemporaneously with the interest payment dates of the qualified Build America Bonds.